-Future goals Deadline Maintain response times for support tasks that do not require development (TR/CR) or hot-fixes.
+Future goals DEADLINE Maintain response times for support tasks that do not require development (TR/CR) or hot-fixes.
 Q4 2023 Continue with the standardisation of reports on the status of customer service activities towards customers.
-Q4 2023 sustainability makers the professional network
+Q4 2023

 The sustainability network